 Suka Kollus

 They are a pre-Hispanic agricultural system developed by the Tiwanaku culture in the Andean region.
-This system consists of creating elevated cultivation platforms interspersed with water channels.
-The channels, known as suka uma (water furrow), surround the platforms and help drain excess water and moderate the temperature, protecting the crops from frost.
+This system consists of the creation of elevated cultivation platforms interspersed with water channels.
+The channels, known as suka uma (water furrows), surround the platforms and help drain excess water and moderate temperatures, protecting crops from frost.

 Sun filters